quinnfinite/postman-demo/README.md

 This endpoint allows adding multiple animals at a time and accepts an array of objects from the body of the request.

+#### PATCH - /animals
+Updates a single animal.
+Pass the information about the animal into the body of the request

+#### DELETE - /eat/:id
+Deletes a single animal.
+Include the id for the animal in the endpoints path.

 ## Author

 👤 **Quinn Royston**